Zulko/moviepy/README.rst

 As there are more and more people seeking support (320 open issues as of Sept.
 2019!) and all the MoviePy maintainers seem busy, we'd love to hear about developers interested in giving a hand and solving some of the issues (especially the ones that affect you) or reviewing pull requests.
 Open an issue or contact us directly if you are interested.
 Thanks!

-Installation
+Installation:
 ------------

 MoviePy depends on the Python modules NumPy_, Imageio_, Decorator_, and Proglog_, which will be automatically installed during MoviePy's installation.
 The software FFMPEG should be automatically downloaded/installed (by imageio) during your first use of MoviePy (installation will take a few seconds).
 If you want to use a specific version of FFMPEG, follow the instructions in ``config_defaults.py``.
-In case of trouble, provide feedback.
+In case of trouble, do provide feedback.

 **Installation by hand:** download the sources, either from PyPI_ or, if you want the development version, from GitHub_, unzip everything into one folder, open a terminal and type: